 In 2013 Sergio Assad was awarded a honorary degree by the University of Arizona in Tucson.
 He also got along with his brother Odair an award for artistic life achievement by the Guitar Foundation of America in 2015.

 Assad has taught master classes in conservatories, universities, and music schools in the US, Europe, Latin America, Japan, and Australia.
-From 1994 to 1996, he taught at the Conservatoire Royal de Musique in Brussels and from 2003 to 2006 at the Chicago College for the Performing Arts at Roosevelt University.
-From 2008 to 2016 he was part of the guitar faculty at the SFCM.
+From 1994 to 1996, he taught at the Conservatoire Royal de Musique in Brussels and from 2003 to 2006 at the Chicago College for the Performing Arts at Roosevelt University and from 2008 to 2016 he was part of the guitar faculty at the SF Conservatory of Music.

 D'Agostino, a native of Italy, has been hailed as “a guitarist's guitarist” by Acoustic Guitar magazine as well as “a giant of the acoustic guitar” (San Diego Reader), and holds many top guitar awards - even his Peppino D'Agostino Seagull Signature Guitar model was ranked in June 2014 as one of the 10 best signature guitars by Guitar Player Magazine.